 (3) The expression trading concern means any concern carried on with the view to making profits or producing revenue, or of competing with any trade or industry now or to be hereafter established, or of entering into any business beyond the usual functions of State Government.

-[Section 4 amended by No. 18 of 1997 s.
+[Section 4 amended: No. 18 of 1997 s.
 4.]

 4A.
 Certain activities may be authorised by regulation